AInora

 Frequently Asked Questions

-Yes, under GDPR with a documented lawful basis (typically legitimate interest under Article 6(1)(f)) and from August 2026 onward with EU AI Act Article 50 disclosure.
+Yes, under GDPR with a documented lawful basis (typically legitimate interest under Article 6(1)(f)) and, from 2 August 2026, with EU AI Act Article 50 disclosure.
 National consumer-credit codes add additional requirements per member state - for example time-of-day rules in Germany and Lithuania.

 For managed mid-market deployments with GDPR-by-default architecture and multilingual coverage across Baltic, Polish, German, and English markets, Ainora is the LT-headquartered option.
-EVEcalls is the strongest pan-European platform with deep DACH and Iberian coverage.
+EVE.calls is a strong alternative - a regulated-industry voice-AI vendor with a dedicated debt-collection agent and broad stated multilingual coverage.

 Yes.
 Article 50 requires AI systems that interact with natural persons to disclose that fact.
-From August 2026, voice agents calling EU consumers must declare they are AI in the opening of the call.
+From 2 August 2026, voice agents calling EU consumers must declare they are AI in the opening of the call, in a clear and distinguishable manner.
 Vendors that hide this in fine print or post-call notices are out of compliance.

 Yes, both offer EU region selection.
 However, both sell developer primitives rather than vertical collection products - you provide compliance scripts, vulnerable-customer detection, and integration with your collection-management system.
 Best fit for buyers with strong in-house engineering.